How to Make a Custom LUT from Your Grade in Resolve

 lut applied in premierelut applied in premierelut applied in premiere

-The footage looks just the same as it did in Resolve.
+The footage looks just the as it did in Resolve.
 Easy!
 You can then tweak it in Lumetri if you want to.
-There are so tools that you can use in a round trip between Premiere Pro and DaVinci Resolve, or even just in Resolve itself.
+There are so many tools that you can use in a round trip between Premiere Pro and DaVinci Resolve, or even just in Resolve itself.
 It’s a fantastic program that I really urge you to check out.

 If you’ve followed this course from start to finish you’ve hopefully picked up some good, solid tips on how to colour grade your footage in DaVinci Resolve.
 Thanks for watching.